 The endpoint being migrated must be offline while migrating saga data.
-The saga data must be using secondary indexes (introduced in Azure Table Persistence 2.x) or be stored with Azure Table Persistence Version 3 or higher for this upgrade guide to succeed.
-The migration scenario described assumes only saga data of a one saga is stored per table.
+The migration scenario described assumes only saga data of one saga type is stored per table.

 Import data

-The saga data can be imported into Cosmos DB Table API using the Data migration tool provided by Microsoft.
-The import tool provides both a UI and a command line option.
-The general command looks like the following
+The saga data can be imported into Cosmos DB Table API using the Azure Cosmos DB Desktop Data Migration Tool provided by Microsoft.
+This tool is built on .NET 6, is cross-platform, and replaces the legacy dt. tool.

 Parameters